FabianSchuetze/EconPDEs.jl/README.md

 # `Ψtc` solves finite difference schemes
-The package includes a fast and robust function `Ψtc` to solve systems of PDEs/DAEs.
-Formally, denote `F` the finite difference scheme associated with the PDE.
-The function finds `y` such that `F(y) = 0`.
+Given a PDE, denote `F` the corresponding finite difference scheme.
+The goal is to find `y` such that `F(y) = 0` — solving the PDE corresponds to solving this non linear system.

  The solver `Ψtc` has the following syntax.
  - The first argument is a function `F!(y, out)` which transforms `out = F(y)` in place.